SoftUni/Programming-Basics-Book-Python-EN/chapter-12-conclusion.md

 As we already explained, the first and basic skill of a programmer is **to learn to write code** with ease and pleasure.
 This is namely the mission of this book: to teach you how to code.

-## What to do After Reading This Book?
+## What to Do After Reading This Book?

 This book **gives you solid grounds**, thanks to which it will be easy for you to continue developing as a programmer.
 If you wonder how to continue your development, you have the following possibilities:
  - to study for a **software engineer at SoftUni** and make programming your profession.